apotter404/openidm-delegatedadmin/README.md

 The sample configures the managed user object to allow users to be related to organisations as either:
 - Members, or
 - Organisation managers

-The sample creates two Organisation Managers - orgmgra and orgmgrb - related to Organisation 1 and Organisation2 respectively.
+The sample creates two Organisation Managers - orgmgra and orgmgrb - related to Organisation1 and Organisation2 respectively.

 Log on as orgmgra (Password1) and see that they can only 'manage' Organisation1. orgmgrb can only manage Organisation2